sarveshMD21/CSE-537-Project/README.md

     # s5 = (c0 + c1) % q == custom_hash([pk, a, b, a0, b0, a1, b1])
     return s1 and s2 and s3 and s4
 ```

-This is it.
-I hope you have enjoyed it.
-Please feel free to open an issue or a pull request.